mcrice123/morphic2/src/pages/book1/book-1-page-26.md

     'Panel 6.',
     "\n",
     'The girls appear as silhouetted figures in a zoomed-out view from the perspective of the vines now creeping through the grass from the bottom of the panel.
-The vines have different shades of green and variety in leaf shapes, but they are all enveloped in the same green glow and emit a rushing sound ("FSH-SH-SH-SH-SH").', "\n",
+The vines have different shades of green and variety in leaf shapes, but they are all enveloped in the same limegreen glow and emit a rushing sound ("FSH-SH-SH-SH-SH").', "\n",
     'The silhouetted figures appear small and just above the center of the panel, standing in front of the similarly-silhouetted bridge, which is partially visible from over the expanse of green grass separating the silhouettes from the vines.', ]